realityexpander/How_to_program_from_ground_up/README.md

 # SOFTWARE

 # Machine Code — The Microcode Soft-Circuitry Commands of the CPU
+  - BIG IDEA - Logic gates can be built up to create a "general-purpose" machine that can be setup using software instead of discrete physical components.
+Actually any software COULD be implemented in hardware, but the costs of doing so rarely make it practical at this point, other than a few very specialized problems like graphics cards to compute 3D graphics, bitcoin mining and AI training.
   - Machine Code is the "language" of logical operations that the computer can perform
     - It's really just human cleverness setting up problems in a way that the machine can perform simple logical operations to give